MLB Home Run Records in Postseason, World Series History

-MLB home run records in postseason, World Series history originally appeared on NBC Sports Chicago
+MLB home run records in postseason, World Series history originally appeared on NBC Sports Bayarea

 Defense may win championships, but home runs can win a World Series.